 - Optimised investment and cost structure

-The development of the MMA platform could also accelerate lifecycle changes of the first generation Mercedes EQA and Mercedes EQB (both cars expected in the world market next year).
-The Mercedes EQC, which is facing a delayed launch in the US, could be the first member to ride on the MMA in 2025.
+The development of the Mercedes MMA platform could also accelerate lifecycle changes of the first generation Mercedes EQA and Mercedes EQB.
+The C-Class EV or the Mercedes EQC, which is facing a delayed launch in the U.S., could be the first member to ride on the Mercedes MMA platform in 2024.